2022 Men's T20 World Cup final

-The 2022 ICC Men's T20 World Cup Final was a day/night Twenty20 International cricket match played at Melbourne Cricket Ground in Melbourne, Australia, on 13 November 2022 to determine the winner of the 2022 ICC Men's T20 World Cup.
+The 2022 ICC Men's T20 World Cup final was a Twenty20 International cricket match played at MCG in Melbourne, Australia on 13 November 2022 to determine the winner of the 2022 ICC Men's T20 World Cup.
 It was played between England and Pakistan, with both the teams eyeing their second ICC Men's T20 World Cup title.
 England won the match by 5 wickets to win the title for the second time.
 Having also won the 2019 Cricket World Cup Final, England became the first men's team to hold the ODI World Cup and T20 World Cup titles at the same time.

 Background

 Originally, the tournament was to be held in 2020, however, in July 2020, the International Cricket Council (ICC) confirmed that the tournament had been postponed, due to the COVID-19 pandemic.
 In August 2020, the ICC also confirmed that Australia would host the rearranged tournament in 2022.
 On 15 November 2021, the ICC released the venues that would host matches across the tournament, with the Melbourne Cricket Ground being named as the venue for the finals.
 The England team wore black armbands to pay their respects to David English who died the day before.